Hinidu/hinidu.github.io/content/post/binary-search-in-depth.md

-By the way this approach would work without endless loop problem for fixed point arithmetic but floating point is much more common so I don't describe it in detail (though the world could be so much better place if fixed point arithmetic was more widespread but this world is cruel and full of suffering).
+By the way this approach would work without endless loop problem for fixed point arithmetic but floating point is much more common so I don't describe it in detail (though the world could be so much better place if fixed point arithmetic was more widespread but unfortunately this world is cruel and full of suffering).

 This approach is not ideal, let's try to find something else.

 ##### Limited iterations approach

-Maybe you already have a fix for ε-approach in your mind!
+Maybe you already have a fix for ε-approach in your mind?
 How we can solve endless-loop problem in general way?
 Let's just limit the possible number of iterations!

 Actually we can go even further and if we are too lazy to calculate the required ε we can replace `while r - l > ε` by `for iter from 1 to iter_count`.

-Now the only tricky question is that how many iteration you want to perform --- you should find the balance between accuracy of the answer and performance.
+Now the only tricky question is that how many iterations you want to perform
+--- you should find the balance between accuracy of the answer and performance.

 This approach is quite hacky, isn't it?
 Can we be smarter?

 ##### Absolute computational accuracy

-The answer is hiding again in floating point representation and the fact that every floating point number have "neighbors" (the next number and the previous one).
-Sooner or later `l` and `r` will become these neighbors and in that case `(l + r) / 2` will be equal to `l` or `r` and it will be not possible to find more accurate answer for our problem with used floating point type (that's why I've named this method an "absolute computational accuracy").
+The answer is hiding again in floating point representation and the fact that every floating point number have "neighbors" (the "next" number and the "previous" one).
+Sooner or later `l` and `r` will become these "neighbors" and in that case `(l + r) / 2` will be equal to `l` or `r` and it will be not possible to find more accurate answer for our problem with used floating point type (that's why I've named this method an "absolute computational accuracy").

 #### Finish

 That's everything about generalization of *binary search* that I can think about.
-If you have any further ideas feel free to leave them in the comments.
+If you have any further ideas feel free to leave them in comments.

 ## Advanced usages